chef-boneyard/chef-rfc/platform-support-policy.md

 * What specific operating system platforms and platform versions are supported by the software produced by Chef Software, Inc.
 * What is the meaning of "supported platform"

 This RFC does *not* address "What is the product lifecycle of Chef Software, Inc.'s software".
-That is covered in a separate RFC
+That is covered in a separate RFC.

 ## Chef Client